Comté cheese: Production

 Fresh from the farm, milk is poured into large copper vats where it is gently warmed.
 Each cheese requires up to 600 L of milk.
-Rennet is added, causing the milk to coagulate.
+Rennet is added, causing the milk to coagulate (curdle).
 The curds are then cut into tiny white grains that are the size of rice or wheat which are then stirred before being heated again for around 30 minutes.
 The contents are then placed into moulds and the whey is pressed out.
 After several hours the mould is opened and left to mature in cellars, first for a few weeks at the dairy, and then over several months elsewhere.

 The manufacture of Comté has been controlled by AOC regulations since it became one of the first cheeses to receive AOC recognition in 1958, with full regulations introduced in 1976.
 The AOC regulations for Comté prescribe: